dlvhdr/hebrew-touch-typing/README.md

 # Hebrew Touch Typing

-A website to learn and practice touch typing on the Hebrew language.
+A website to learn and practice touch typing in Hebrew.